 The decision on when to get vaccinated should be made with your health care provider.
 The shingles vaccine is not recommended if you have active shingles or pain that continues after the rash is gone.
 The shingles vaccine is available in doctors’ offices, pharmacies, workplaces, community health clinics, and health departments.

 Most private health insurance plans cover recommended vaccines.
 Check with your insurance provider for details and for a list of vaccine providers.
 Medicare Part D plans cover shingles vaccine, but there may be costs to you depending on your specific plan.

 If you do not have health insurance, visit www.healthcare.gov to learn more about health insurance options.

 The shingles vaccine is basically a stronger version of the chickenpox vaccine, which became available in 1995.
+If you’re asking yourself, what is chickenpox?, then doing some research into this would be in your best interest, especially for your children and when you go on holiday.
 The chickenpox shot prevents chickenpox in 70 to 90 percent of those vaccinated, and 95 percent of the rest have only mild symptoms.
 Millions of children and adults have already received the chickenpox shot.

 Interestingly, the chickenpox vaccine may reduce the shingles problem.
 Widespread use of the chickenpox vaccine means that fewer people will get chickenpox in the future.
 And if people do not get chickenpox, they cannot get shingles.
 Use of the shingles and chickenpox vaccines may one day make shingles a rare disease.